briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

             taxable year ending in 2003 was at least $400,000.

-    49. _(49)_ "Taxpayers' rights and responsibilities" means the rights provided to taxpayers in Sections 124.09, 124.12, 124.13, 124.19(B), 124.20,
+    49. _(49)_ "Taxpayers' rights and responsibilities" means the rights provided to taxpayers in [Sections 124.09][ORC Section 124.09], [124.12][ORC Section 124.12], [124.13][ORC Section 124.13], [124.19(B)][ORC Section
+    124.19], [124.20][ORC Section 124.20], [124.21][ORC Section 124.21], and
+    [Sections 5717.011][ORC Sections 5717.011] and [5717.03][ORC Section
-    124.21, and Sections 5717.011 and 5717.03 of the ORC, and the responsibilities of taxpayers to file, report, withhold, remit, and pay municipal income tax and otherwise comply with Chapter 718 of the ORC and resolutions, ordinances, and rules and regulations adopted by the Municipality for the imposition and administration of a municipal income tax.
+    5717.03] of the Ohio R.C., and the responsibilities of taxpayers to file, report, withhold, remit, and pay municipal income tax and otherwise comply with [Chapter 718][ORC Chapter 718] of the Ohio R.C. and resolutions, ordinances, and rules and regulations adopted by the Municipality for the imposition and administration of a municipal income tax.

-    50. _(50)_ "Video lottery terminal" has the same meaning as in Section 3770.21 of the ORC.
+    50. _(50)_ "Video lottery terminal" has the same meaning as in [Section 3770.21][ORC Section 3770.21] of the Ohio R.C.

-    51. _(51)_ "Video lottery terminal sales agent" means a lottery sales agent licensed under Chapter 3770 of the ORC to conduct video lottery terminals on behalf of the state pursuant to Section 3770.21 of the ORC.\
+    51. _(51)_ "Video lottery terminal sales agent" means a lottery sales agent licensed under [Chapter 3770][ORC Chapter 3770] of the Ohio R.C. to conduct video lottery terminals on behalf of the state pursuant to [Section 3770.21][ORC Section 3770.21] of the Ohio R.C.\
     (Ord.
 2018-22.
 Passed 3-26-18.)

 ## 124.03   Imposition of tax